AnkurDeria/Obstacle-Avoiding-AI-Car-Mlagents/README.md

 - The track is 2D i.e. the Y location of the track is 0 everywhere.
 - The Agent does not perform well at sharp turns especially with obstacles at those turns.
 - The Agent stops moving if it collides with an obstacle head on.

+Instructions to train in Google Colab :
+- Make a x64 Linux server build in Unity
+- Upload the build folder to Google Drive
+- Go to Google Colab and use [this Jupyter Notebook](UnityProjects_MLAgents.ipynb)